 Data retention periods

 Controllers should consider each piece of data according to the purpose of its processing, when specifying the retention period.
-It is one of the characteristics of blockchains that the data registered on a blockchain is tamper-proof and that, once a block in which a transaction is recorded has been accepted by the majority of nodes, alterations to that transaction would be detected.
-However, this is not a reason to assume that the lifetime of the blockchain is an appropriate data retention period; rather, data should be deleted when the end of the processing activity is reached and in line with the data processing principles discussed above.
+Data registered on a blockchain is tamper-proof: once a block in which a transaction is recorded has been accepted by the majority of nodes, alterations to that transaction would be detected.
+However, this is not a reason to assume that the lifetime of the blockchain is an appropriate data retention period.
+Rather, data should be deleted when the end of the processing activity is reached, in accordance with the data processing principles discussed above.

 Controllers should evaluate, among other things, the techniques laid out in section 4.2, which can, in some cases, mitigate the consequences according to their risk assessment.

 As described in section 3.2 of these guidelines, a blockchain can contain different categories of personal data, including metadata, such as the users’ identifiers, and the payload.
 For the majority of blockchains, these identifiers are always visible as they are essential for its proper functioning.
-It is important to recall that the data retention period also applies to these identifiers and, if the identifiers take the form of public signature verification keys, the transactions signed by the corresponding private signing keys.
+It is important to recall that the data retention period also applies to these identifiers and, if the identifiers take the form of public signature verification keys, to the transactions signed by the corresponding private signing keys.
 The payload data stored on the blockchain can also contain personal data which relates to both the blockchain users and nodes, and also to other individuals.
 A retention period should be determined depending on the processing and at the end of the retention period data must be deleted or rendered anonymous.

 The EDPB considers that, in cases where processing does not require a retention period equal to, or longer than, the lifetime of the blockchain, personal data should not be written to the blockchain unless it is done in a way that allows for the effective prevention of identification of the data subjects with reference to that data employing means reasonably likely to be used.
-If the data retention period is the lifetime of the blockchain, the controller should be able to justify that such retention period is necessary and proportional in relation to the purpose and the analysis that led to this conclusion should be properly documented.
+If the data retention period is the lifetime of the blockchain, the controller should be able to justify that such retention period is necessary and proportional in relation to the purpose.
+The analysis that led to this conclusion should be properly documented.